geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 It's not a problem with the real autogen because the real autogen generates stuff that looks like that rather than putting them inside the thing.

 ##### **Geohot** [[00:30:30](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1830)]
-I can try and figure out...
+I can try and figure out..

 ##### **Geohot** [[00:30:30](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1830)]
 What do you mean, the real autogen?

 ##### **Geohot** [[00:30:33](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1833)]
-Like, the script generates code that...
+Like, the script generates code that..

 ##### **Qazalin** [[00:30:35](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1835)]
 Or, like, the support slash autogen generates code that looks like the thing I posted right there.

 ##### **Chenyu** [[00:30:40](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1840)]
-Whereas the test was...
+Whereas the test was..

 ##### **Nimlgen** [[00:30:42](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1842)]
-I put the fields inside...
+I put the fields inside..

 ##### **Qazalin** [[00:30:43](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1843)]
 Oh, I see what you're saying.